What is an employee perk?

 Are ways on how your office is set up - meditation rooms, gaming rooms, slides, and just overall space in the office.

 Perks are those benefits of a more discretionary nature.
 Perks are given to employees who are doing notably well or have seniority.
 Common perks are take-home vehicles, hotel stays, free refreshments, leisure activities on work time (golf, etc), stationery, allowances for lunch, and when multiple choices exist-first choice of such things as job assignments and vacation scheduling.
 They may also be given a first chance at job promotions when vacancies exist.

 An example of perks is take-home vehicles, hotel stays, free refreshments, leisure activities on work time (golf, etc), stationery, and allowances for lunch.
 They can be given to employees who are doing notably well or have seniority.

 Healthy vending machines or options

 Gym membership reimbursement

-Wellness activities like yoga, meditation, walking clubs [link meditation & yoga experience]
+Wellness activities like yoga, meditation, and walking clubs

 Free healthy snacks

 Nutrition programs and workshops with a nutrition specialist